 - Annual burns, to keep invasive species in check

-When the train was decommissioned, opening the way for development of the area, developers immediately arrived on the scene with visions of building a large boat lagoon, hotels, shopping centers, and a complete golf community.
+When the area’s train route was decommissioned, opening the way for development of the area, developers immediately arrived on the scene with visions of building a large boat lagoon, hotels, shopping centers, and a complete golf community.
 Area residents filled the meeting hall for two years asking the Williams Bay Village Board to stop the developers, as had been done in the past.
 However, the Board knew this would only be a temporary solution, as word was already circulating of yet another developer who had plans on trying to purchase the land in the near future.
 The Board felt that the best way to protect the land from development was to purchase it themselves.
 Even then, there was some discussion of selling the north end of the property to recoup the $1,575,000.00 that the 231 acres cost.
 Luckily, several Board and Plan Commission Members decided it was in the best interest of the Village to review its options of what would serve the Village best in the long term.
 The first thing they did was to create a name, The Park Committee, to get people thinking of the land as a park, not a piece of real estate.
 Next, they decided to dedicate the land as: Kishwauketoe Nature Conservancy – Dedicated to the Children of Tomorrow.
 Soon after that, the Village Board created the Kishwauketoe Nature Conservancy Commission to work on a long-term plan for KNC and begin the restoration process.
 At this point, it was decided that KNC would never ask the residents for any tax dollars to go towards the work of restoring and maintaining the nature conservancy.
-Everything is done with volunteers and donations, and this has been effective for 29 years.
+Everything is done with volunteers and donations, and this has been effective for 30 years.
 Today, Kishwauketoe represents a rare and evolving lakeside ecological area open to visitors 365 days a year.

 Kishwauketoe Nature Conservancy wouldn’t be what it is without your help!
 KNC would like to thank the volunteers, the citizens, the donors, and all others who have made, and continue to make, Kishwauketoe the wonderful place it is today – a beautiful nature conservancy for all to enjoy.